Apply to the MS in Emergent Media

 - What areas are your weaknesses in, and which areas do you want to grow and expand in?

 - How will the MFA in Emergent Media help you get where you want to go?

 You are required to submit two letters of recommendation from a manager or supervisor in your professional field.
 In the absence of such a manager or supervisor, the recommendation should be from someone who can assess your capabilities as an employee or as a student.
 Recommendations will not be accepted from relatives or family members.

 Your analysis should analyze and assess your role in a project that involved degrees of creativity, collaboration and innovation.
 The project you analyze could be almost any type — a performance or event, an expressive artwork, a software application or commercial product, an educational program.
 The project can be anything designed to have an impact and about which you can reflect on your experience and performance.

-Assembled into a single PDF or PowerPoint file (up to 3,000 words), your project analysis should pay attention to:
+Assembled into a single PDF or PowerPoint file (up to 3,000 words), your analysis should pay attention to:

 - Contextual information about the project